 As part of fulfilling federal transit planning requirements, representatives from Lafayette County recently participated in a regional transit planning workshop, as part of federally required efforts to increase the coordination of transit services.
 The results were summarized in the Lafayette County Transit Services Plan.
 As Maps 5.3A, 5.3B, and 5.3C in the Attachments illustrate, the needs of this age group will become much more significant - at both the local and state level - during the 20-year window of this plan.
+However, in the opinion of the Planning

-The Planning Commission t noted that they believe there are enough transportation options for non-driving residents to meet both current and future needs.
-In the event that transportation service improvements should be made, Lamont recommended they take place at the Local level.
+Commission, the Town of Wayne there are enough transportation options for non-driving residents to meet not only current needs, but future needs.
+In the event that transportation service improvements should be made, Wayne recommended they take place at the County level.